andreasschulze/openssl-demo-server/README.md

 It the program cannot access the OCSP response file OCSP will be not used.

 ## Bugs:
-I'm sure there are some ...
-For that DO NOT USE that software on a production level system.
+I'm sure there are some!
+For that reason: DO NOT USE that software on a production level system!